canonical/lxd/doc/howto/instances_troubleshoot.md

 If those directories don't exist, LXD cannot mount them, and `systemd` will then try to do so.
 As this is an unprivileged container, `systemd` does not have the ability to do this, and it then freezes.

-So you can see the environment before anything is changed, and you can explicitly change the init system in a container using the `raw.lxc` configuration parameter.
+So you can see the environment before anything is changed, and you can explicitly change the init system in a container using the {config:option}`instance-raw:raw.lxc` configuration parameter.
 This is equivalent to setting `init=/bin/bash` on the Linux kernel command line.

     lxc config set systemd raw.lxc 'lxc.init.cmd = /bin/bash'